MichelML/bbpr/README.md

 `bbpr --cg <path to a remote (http/https) config js file>` - replaces your current global config file with the remote config file specified.

+`bbpr --init` - initialize a bbpr.config.js file in your local directory.

 `bbpr --cl` - opens your local configuration file so you can edit it manually.

 `bbpr --cl reset` - resets your local configuration file to the default configuration file.

 `bbpr --cl allTrue` - fill your local configuration file with valid and positive values for each config property.